mishalshah92/mishalshah92/README.md

 > "Mishal" means *example*, and that's what I strive to be — in tech, in mindset, and in collaboration.

 - 🔍 Currently exploring chaos engineering and production-grade reliability practices
-- 🌱 Learning advanced FinOps + multi-cloud governance
+- 🌱 Learning advanced multi-cloud approches.
 - ✍️ Writing about real-world infra fixes & cloud patterns

 ---